aliyun/terraform-provider-alicloud/website/docs/r/sae_application.html.markdown

   * `-1`: Initialization value, indicating that percentages are not used.
   * `0~100`: The unit is percentage, rounded up.
 For example, if it is set to 50%, if there are currently 5 instances, the minimum number of surviving instances is 3.
 * `tags` - (Optional, Available in v1.167.0+) A mapping of tags to assign to the resource.
+* `acr_assume_role_arn` - (Optional, Available in v1.189.0+) The ARN of the RAM role required when pulling images across accounts.
+Only necessary if the image_url is pointing to an ACR EE instance.
+* `acr_instance_id` - (Optional, Available in v1.189.0+) The ID of the ACR EE instance.
+Only necessary if the image_url is pointing to an ACR EE instance.

 ## Attributes Reference